 A team of 160 is spread across three floors of the Royal Opera House.
 The Dye Shop work three to six months in advance, covering eight productions at any one time.

 Their work includes dying, hand-painting and staining garments.
 The dye team work closely with the Costume Workroom, preparing and painting fabrics as the Workroom team cuts, tacks, sews and fits.
 Learn more about the Costume designing at Royal Opera here.

 The department has built up a historic costume collection of more than 5,000 items, including some dating back to 1861.
 Many of the costumes are used time and time again thanks to good maintenance and repair done by the Costume department.

 It takes the entire revival workroom around 1,500 hours to refurbish the costumes.

 The Duchess learned how to make a tutu during the visit from the Stock room supervisor Morag Beaton.

 During the visit, Catherine met with Fay Fullerton MBE, head of costume design at the Royal Opera House and had a briefing about the costumes from Swan Lake after showing great interest in the costumes.

 Palace announced that Over the coming months, The Duchess will be exploring her interest in the use and manufacture of textiles through learning opportunities, visits to places like the Roya Opera House and meetings with industry experts.

-Next Duchess met with Royal Ballet Principal Dancers Lauren Cuthbertson, Laura Morera and Vadim Muntagirov who explained how various factors such as lighting, interaction and movement influence the designs of their costumes.
+Next, The Duchess of Cambridge met with Royal Ballet Principal Dancers Lauren Cuthbertson, Laura Morera and Vadim Muntagirov who explained how various factors such as lighting, interaction and movement influence the designs of their costumes.